 The idea of teaching with video games is an exciting concept leading to a challenging practice.

-Right off the bat the topic is a bit polarizing, the whimsical connotation of “games” juxtaposing harshly with the…Continue
+Right off the bat the topic is a bit polarizing, the whimsical connotation of “games” juxtaposing harshly with the rigorous tones of classical academia.
+But past that,…Continue

 Added by Terrell E. Heick III on January 4, 2013 at 2:14pm — No Comments